The Key to Your Swing: Delving into Golf Club Shafts for Beginners

 Versatility Great for pretty much any club in your bag

-See also Golf Swing Flexibility Guide
+See also Putting Stroke Alignment Guide

 Cracking the code on steel versus graphite helps newbie golfers choose wisely.
 If you’re looking to dig deeper into tailoring your gear, swing by and check out our handy golf club fitting guide as well as our picks for the best golf clubs for high handicappers.